iobroker-community-adapters/ioBroker.luxtronik1/README.md

 Install adapter, create instance.
 Install hardware: i.e. RS232 to LAN adapter to the serial interface (RS232) of the heatpumps mainbord.
+Specs: serial cabe: link PINS 2, 3 and 5  (if it does not work, change pins 2 and 3) RS232 to LAN converter: USR TCP232 – 302.
+Settings serial interface : 57600/8/N/1 , Mode :TCP-Server
+Reset Timeout:0

 Set comfoair - IP-adress, port and polling - intervall